someengineering/resoto.com/docs/how-to-guides/alerting/send-slack-notifications/index.md

 Resoto constantly monitors your infrastructure, and can alert you to any detected issues.

-One way to receive these notifications is via [Slack](https://slack.com).
+One way to receive these alerts is via [Slack](https://slack.com).
 In this guide, we will configure Resoto to send alerts to a Slack channel.

 ## Prerequisites